Showing posts with label R.E.M.. Show all posts

 Best of 1988- The Album List

-On the music level, the charts was still dominated by the Stock- Aitken-Waterman hits who received the Brit Award for their music production skills.
-On the different floors, House music was slowly emerging, while Alternative and indie rock were even more diversified into various other musical sub genres.
+On the music level, the charts were still dominated by the Stock- Aitken-Waterman hits who received the Brit Award for their music production skills.
+On the different floors, House music was slowly emerging, while Alternative and indie rock were even more diversified into various other musical sub-genres.

 Monday, February 13, 2017